 Employment as a personal assistant

-If you are applying for a work permit as a personal assistant you must enclose a copy of the decision issued by the Swedish Social Insurance Agency (Försäkringskassan) regarding assistance benefits.
+If you are applying for a work permit as a personal assistant you must attach a copy of the decision issued by the Swedish Social Insurance Agency (Försäkringskassan) regarding assistance benefits.
 This decision shows that you have somebody that you will be working with and that this person is entitled to an assistance benefit.

-If your family will accompany you and you are applying for them at the same time, you will also be required to submit the following
+If your family will accompany you and you are applying for them at the same time, you will also be required to submit the following:

 - copies of the pages in their passports which show their personal information, photograph, signature, passport number, passport issuing country, the period of the passport's validity, bar code on the identification page and whether they have permission to live in countries other than their country of origin.